 When many people think about whiplash, they may just think of neck or back pain.
 However, whiplash injuries can manifest in a variety of ways such as neck pain, upper back and shoulder pain, headaches, fatigue, low back pain, and cognitive changes.

 Neck pain is reported by almost 90 percent of those who suffer whiplash.
-The pain radiates across shoulders, between the shoulder blades and up into the head.
+The pain radiates across the shoulders, between the shoulder blades, and up into the head.
 Whiplash trauma can affect the tissues of the neck including discs between the vertebrae and the facet joints.

 The most common cause of neck pain from a car accident is facet joint pain.
 It is felt at the back of the neck and the area is tender to touch.
 Disc injury is also a common cause of chronic neck pain.

 Damage to the ligaments and muscles in the neck and upper back are the leading cause of late-appearing pain.

 Headaches are the second most common symptom of a whiplash injury, and they affect nearly 80 percent of patients.
 Some headaches may result from a brain injury, others are related to injury of the facet joints, ligaments, and muscles.

 It is a serious, but less common disorder resulting from whiplash.
 TMJ begins as pain and popping noises in the jaw with every movement.